 You're retaining water.

 "Your weight gain may be related to water retention.
 While we technically could gain weight every day, a noticeable jump from one day to the next is unlikely to be from extra calories," says Bruning.
 "Symptoms like bloating can be caused by water retention or gas."
 Need some help identifying your bloating problems?
-If You're Constantly Bloated, a Dietitian Says This Might Be Why.
+Check out the 10 Reasons You're Constantly Bloated, According to a Dietitian.

 You're really stressed.